Alchemy Clear, Silver to Gold 001015

 Unfired sheet has a faint blue tint.

-Expect variations in effects.
-Reactions range from pale yellow to warmer gold hues.
-Variations can result from different sources and thicknesses of silver, glass production runs, and heatwork.
-This includes firing times, temperatures, and multiple firings.
+Expect variations in effects to result from different sources and thicknesses of silver, glass production runs, and heatwork (including firing times, temperatures, and number of times fired).

 Note: When firing silver foil in the kiln, be aware that the silver reaction can travel across the glass surface and onto the kiln shelf, potentially affecting silver-sensitive glasses in one or more subsequent firings.
 This can happen even when new shelf release (paper or primer) is applied to the kiln shelf.
 When fired between layers, silver is generally more contained and less likely to affect the firing surface.